Deep neural networks on diffeomorphism groups for optimal shape reparameterization: Numerical Experiments

 Similarly as in section \ref{sect:results-curves}, the performance of the reparametrization algorithm is investigated by comparing surfaces representing the same shape.
 The results are presented in figures \ref{fig: surfaces same shape hyperboloid surfaces}, \ref{fig: surfaces same shape cylinder surfaces}.
 The coloring on the surfaces represents the local area scaling factor $ a_f $ for the given surface.
 Once again, the algorithm does indeed find a diffeomorphism $ \psi \approx \varphi $.
 Moreover, based on figure~\ref{fig: surfaces convergence}, the convergence behavior of the reparametrization algorithm under an increasing number of basis functions and network layers is similar to the behavior already observed for curves.

-The previous examples are using ``artificial'' surfaces defined by explicit parametric functions.
+The previous examples are using artificial surfaces defined by explicit parametric functions.
 In most practical applications, however, objects are represented by discrete observations.
 For example, images are typically stored as matrices representing image intensities.
 Such data must be transformed to parametrized surfaces before reparametrization.
 For this purpose, we made use of a function\footnote{\href{https://pytorch.org/docs/stable/generated/torch.nn.functional.grid_sample.html}{torch.nn.functional.grid\_sample}} from the PyTorch library which implements a bicubic convolution algorithm, \cite{keys1981}.
-Since we here have chosen to work with three-dimensional surfaces, it is natural to represent single-channel images by their graphs.
+Since we are working with three-dimensional surfaces, it seems natural to represent single-channel images by their graphs.

 The fact that the optimal reparametrization is unknown when comparing surfaces representing different shapes, implies that it is difficult to properly verify the correctness of the algorithm.
 However, the shape interpolation method of section \ref{sect:methods-interpolation} provides a good alternative to validate the results; an optimal reparametrization of one surface relative to the other, should provide a smoother interpolation between the two.
 Figure \ref{fig: mnist linear interpolations} illustrates the interpolation between two images before and after reparametrization.
 Before reparametrization, the intermediate images clearly show elements from each of the images simultaneously, as one fades away and the other is revealed.
 After reparametrization the interpolation represents a smoother transition, with one of the surfaces being ``warped'' into the other. {\textwidth=0.8\textwidth